Grid-LTS/syncmanager/README.md

 ```

 #### Deletion of branches
-Branches should not be deleted with `git branch -d <branch>` since they will be recreated on the next sync with the server
+Branches should not be deleted with `git branch -d <branch>` since they will be recreated on the next sync with the server.
 Instead use the syncmanager:
 ```
 cd <your git repo>